-The entire Winch with its additional Battery, straps, and cables, is placed in protective boxes called toolbox that are fitted to the rear end of the trailer.
+With its additional Battery, straps, and cables, the entire Winch is placed in protective boxes called toolbox fitted to the rear end of the trailer.

 Mounting the Winch on the Trailer

 Here are some of the best mounting ideas on the trailer.
-Before mounting a winch, follow the safety precautions to avoid any injury to yourself and mishandling of equipment.
+Before mounting a winch, follow the safety precautions to avoid any injury to yourself and equipment mishandling.

 On Car, Utility, Snowmobile & Flatbed Trailer:

-Option 1: If your trailer has a railing, it is much recommended to mount your winch on the railing with the receiver hitch mount like the image shown below.
+Option 1: If your trailer has a railing, the best way to mount a winch on the trailer is on the railing with the receiver hitch mount like the image shown below.

 On Enclosed Trailer:

 Option 1: You can mount on the floor inside the cabinet and attach the winch using a bracket to the floor.
 Your winch must be 6 inches above the floor to avoid cable dragging.
-This way you can keep the winch out of the way in trailer.
+This way, you can keep the winch out of the way in the trailer.

-Option 2: Using a ready made in floor winch mount you can attach the winch under your trailer.
-Cut the floor according to the size of the winch mount and place your winch inside and tighten them with bolt.
+Option 2: Using a ready-made in-floor winch mount, you can attach the winch under your trailer.
+Cut the floor according to the size of the winch mount and place your winch inside and tighten them with a bolt.
 Then attach the Fairlead to the Fairlead holder.
-Read the installation instructions before buying it.
+Please read the installation instructions before buying it.

-Option 3: You can mount on the tongue of the trailer inside a trailer tongue box and attach it to trailer frame or use a mounting brackets welded to your trailer to support the winch.
+Option 3: You can mount on the trailer’s tongue inside a trailer tongue box and attach it to the trailer frame or use mounting brackets welded to your trailer to support the winch.

-If your winch is not in the middle, you can use a pulley block with D-Ring attached to the middle for your pulling applications.
+If your winch is not in the middle, you can use a pulley block with D-Ring attached to the center for your pulling applications.

 On Tilt Deck Trailer: